He Just Became the Richest Man in the World (For Now)

 Jeff Bezos and Bill Gates have a new competitor for the richest person in the world – Bernard Arnault, who is the owner of LVMH.
 This billionaire oversees a huge empire of luxury brands, including Louis Vuitton.
 Bernard Arnault's net worth has been steadily growing in the last few years.
 Currently, he is only a couple billion away from being on top.

-In less than a year, Bernard Arnault’s net worth has nearly doubled.
-He was worth around $66 billion in January 2019 and reached over $100 billion by the end of 2019.
-He has become history’s third centibillionaire, and is the richest person in the fashion industry.
+In less than a year, Bernard Arnault's net worth has nearly doubled.
+As of July 2021, his reported net worth reached $195.9 billion.
+He has become history's third centibillionaire, and is the richest person in the fashion industry.
 This article shares how he has made his money and what he spends his billions on.